 1.0 oz (30 ml)

-Yarok Feed Your Shine Hair Serum contains powerful blend of organic and all natural vitamins, minerals antioxidants and essential oils.
-This serum absorbs quickly into the scalp and hair to bring out hair's inner sheen, while contrasting highlights and protecting your hair from the damaging effects of hot styling tools.
+Yarok Feed Your Shine Hair Serum contains a powerful blend of organic and all natural vitamins, minerals, antioxidants and essential oils.
+This serum absorbs quickly into the scalp and hair to bring out hair's inner sheen while also contrasting highlights, protecting your hair from the damaging effects of hot styling tools and combating humidity-induced frizz.

 Apply 1 – 2 drops to palm of hand, rub palms together, apply to hair before heat styling to add shine.
 And/or apply after styling for increased style and contrast.